Testing enterprising potential

 A person who is highly enterprising has the following qualities:

-• Seek opportunities and use resources to achieve plans;
+• Has a strong need for achievement and use resources effectively to achieve challenging goals

 High Need For Achievement